scifir/scifir-units/TO-DO.md

 // TODO: maybe pixel should be called pixel_length
 // TODO: think if to add a default case for the none value of aid and for the none value of zid
 // TODO: functions is_aid() and is_zid()
+// TODO: initialize_from_string() for pH and pOH classes should work with pH and pOH at the start, respectively

 // EMOTIONAL UNITS (1)
 // TODO: finish the enums of mind.hpp